Ghost Amino V2 Improves the EAA Innovation for Ghostly Gains!

 You need all 9 for muscle protein synthesis!

 Well, research has shown some light on the true effectiveness of BCAAs, revealing that they aren’t as anabolic as we once thought.
-Research indicates that while they are best used to increase time to exhaustion and improve endurance,[2,3] they cannot alone stimulate muscle growth.[4]
+Research indicates that while they are best used to increase time to exhaustion and improve endurance,[1,2] they cannot alone stimulate muscle growth.[3]

 That’s only considering the three BCAAs, however.
 Things change when you’re talking about all nine of the essential aminos.
-Research shows that consuming all 9 EAAs stimulates muscle protein synthesis (MPS),[5] which suggesting a synergistic relationship among the EAAs.
+Research shows that consuming all 9 EAAs stimulates muscle protein synthesis (MPS),[4] which suggests a synergistic relationship among the EAAs.
 In layman’s terms, taking BCAAs only will help you from losing muscle, whereas EAAs can help you build muscle.

 A complete protein is better than an incomplete protein.